implse/Data_Structure_Python/README.md

 An adjacency list is an array A of separate lists.
 Each element of the array Ai is a list, which contains all the vertices that are adjacent to vertex i.

 The space complexity of adjacency list is O(V + E) because in an adjacency list information is stored only for those edges that actually exist in the graph.
 In a lot of cases, where a matrix is sparse using an adjacency matrix may not be very useful.
 This is because using an adjacency matrix will take up a lot of space where most of the elements will be 0, anyway.
 In such cases, using an adjacency list is better.

+### Basic Operations on Graph

+- Adding an edge
+- Deleting an edge
+- Detecting an edge
+- Finding neighbors of a vertex
+- Finding a path between two vertices